Lab-CoMBINE/SnakeBITE/README.md

 # SnakeBITE
-A user-friendly Shiny GUI for customize and launch a modular genomics data analysis pipeline with Snakemake from Nanopore Oxford Technologies data.
+A user-friendly Shiny GUI for customize and launch a modular genomics data analysis pipeline with Snakemake, from Nanopore Oxford Technologies data.